 A log sheet should be placed at the storage unit door to monitor the temperature.
 The following details should be taken note of:

 - Name of personnel who recorded the temperature

 - Actions that were taken in the event of a temperature excursion

 - Minimum/maximum temperature (or current temperature if using a TMD device that does not show the minimum and maximum temperatures)

 Unit doors should always be tightly closed.
 It is best to review storage unit temperature readings per week regarding the changes in the temperature trends that might require immediate action like replacing equipment or needed adjustments regarding the unit temperature.
 Temperature data should be stored for three years to better study reoccurring temperature patterns.

-Some temperature monitoring devices are not recommended by CDC since they only display the temperature at the exact moment they are checked.
-These devices also tend to fail in the detection of temperature outside the allowable range.
+Some temperature vaccine cold chain monitoring devices are not recommended by CDC since they only display the temperature at the exact moment they are checked.
+These devices also tend to fail in the detection of the temperature outside the allowable range.